Reminder: audit report due, end of COVID-19 licensing fee discount, and timeframes for national police checks - Real estate industry bulletin 240

 - A Declaration of no receipt of trust funds - real estate and business agents if you did not hold or receive monies in trust during the 2020 calendar year.

 If the Commissioner does not receive your audit report or declaration by the deadline, you may receive an infringement notice that carries a penalty of $2,000 or face more serious legal action.

-Agents and auditors can submit audit reports and statutory declarations via email to the audits team or post to the Department of Mines, Industry Regulation and Safety, Consumer Protection – Property Industries, Locked Bag 100, EAST PERTH WA 6892.
+Agents and auditors can submit audit reports and statutory declarations via email to the audits team or post to the Department of Energy, Mines, Industry Regulation and Safety, Consumer Protection – Property Industries, Locked Bag 100, EAST PERTH WA 6892.

 An exemption from submitting an individual report or declaration may apply to agents who held the role of person in bona fide control, branch manager, licensed director, partner or licensed partner for another licensed trading entity for the period during which they held the role.